dougeby/IntuneDocs/intune/certificates-s-mime-encryption-signing.md

 - Create a trusted root certificate profile for your devices.
 This step includes using trusted root and intermediate certificates for your certification authority, and then deploying the profile to devices.
 - Create a PKCS certificate profile using the certificate template you created.
 This profile issues signing certificates to devices, and deploys the PKCS certificate profile to devices.

-You can also import a signing certificate for a particular user.
+You can also import a signing certificate for a specific user.
 The signing certificate is deployed across any device a user enrolls.
 To import certificates into Intune, use the [PowerShell cmdlets in GitHub](https://github.com/Microsoft/Intune-Resource-Access).
 To deploy a PKCS certificate imported in  Intune to be used for email signing, follow the steps in [Configure and use PKCS certificates with Intune](certficates-pfx-configure.md).
 These steps include:

 - Download and install the PFX Certificate Connector for Microsoft Intune.
 This connector delivers imported PKCS certificates to devices.
 - Import S/MIME email signing certificates to Intune.